SiyuWu528/VSM-ACT-R/README.md

 # VSM-ACT-R Model

 ## Overview
 The VSM-ACT-R model is an ACT-R based simulation aimed at optimizing time reduction within assembly sectors.
 This model incorporates different levels of decision-making expertise, specifically tailored for novice and expert users.
-It is designed to evaluate the impact of time reduction on production quality, specifically focusing on defect rates in pre-assembly and assembly phases.
+It is designed to evaluate the impact of time reduction on production quality, specifically focusing on defect rates in the pre-assembly and assembly phases.

 ### Expert Level Decision-Making
 At the expert level, the model conducts a series of calculations and comparisons to identify optimal sectors for time reduction, as follows: